 Food & Mood

-Including a variety of plants into your diet is an important way to support both your mental and physical health.
+Including a variety of plants in your diet is an important way to support both your mental and physical health.
 Some foods can even improve your mood!
 How?
 Well, certain foods trigger serotonin release (the feel-good neurotransmitter).

 Adding a variety of fruits and veggies to your diet helps support a healthy mood and body.
 For example, pineapple, bananas, kiwi fruit, plums, and tomatoes contain high amounts of the amino acid tryptophan.
 Your body can’t make tryptophan on its own, so you have to eat foods that contain this important amino acid!
-Including all varieties of fruits and vegetables in your diet can also impact your overall sleep patterns, energy, sports performance and risk of disease.
+Including all varieties of fruits and vegetables in your diet can impact your overall sleep patterns, energy, sports performance and risk of disease.
 So come on, who's down for a good night's sleep and higher energy levels?
 Click To Tweet